Milan Fashion Week S/S 2024 Schedule: All The Dates, Shows And Presentations To Bookmark

 More thrilling showcases await us at Milan Fashion Week S/S 2024

 An exciting debut to look forward to?
 Gilda Ambrosio and Giorgia Tordini of The Attico.
-They’ll grace the runway for the first time on September 23 at 6 PM (9:30 PM IST).
+They’ll grace the runway for the first time on September 23 at 6 PM (September 24, 12 AM HKT).
 This dynamic duo launched their label in 2016, slowly expanding from street-style sizzlers to curating footwear, handbags and even beachwear.

-Last but certainly not least, with the backing of Dolce & Gabbana, the Brazilian-born, London-based designer Karoline Vitto will host her inaugural solo runway show on Sunday, September 24, at 11:30 AM (3:00 PM IST).
+Last but certainly not least, with the backing of Dolce & Gabbana, the Brazilian-born, London-based designer Karoline Vitto will host her inaugural solo runway show on Sunday, September 24, at 11:30 AM (5:30 PM HKT).

 Clearly, the upcoming fashion week is primed to offer fresh takes on existing styles, the latest trends and an awe-inspiring showcase of new talents.
 So, without further ado, here’s the complete schedule for Milan Fashion Week SS 2024.